Abbaskhurram255/Chatterbox/README.md

     *   Voice-controlled PDF Viewer/ Book Reader (again, Speech Recognition isn't supported by browsers other than Chrome & Samsung Internet)
     *   Voice Notes
     *   Weight Units Converter
-    *   Work Day Scheduler
+    *   Work-Day Scheduler

 *   #### _Built-in games_

-    *   2D Breakout
+    *   Smash Cube
-    *   Chase-The-Box
+    *
-    *   Dungeon Crawler
+    *
     *   Fotoflick
-    *   FlappyBird
+    *   muskyBird: an Elon Musk roast!
+For he deserves it🤫
-    *   Game Of Games, an adventurous RPG
+    *   Game Of Dragons: City Under Havoc, an adventurous RPG!
     *   Hangman
-    *   Light Maze
+    *
-    *   Math game
+    *   Math Flash Cards: Let's test your math skills (beta)
-    *   Maze game
+    *   The Maze: What Would You Do If You Were Stuck, And Had Nowhere To Go?
+Almost...
+Nowhere To Go!
-    *   Miner of Lava
+    *
     *   Monopoly (experimental)
     *   Memory Game
-    *   Pacman
-    *   Rock Paper Scissors
-    *   Simon Says
+    *
+    *   Rock, Paper, Scissors, Lizard, Spock
+    *   Simon Says...
+Let's G, g, gooooo!
+Or join the dead people --- the choice is yours!😏😁
-    *   Space Invaders
+    *
     *   Tic Tac Toe
-    *   The Construstor, a game of logic
+    *   The Construstor, a game of logic (beta)
-    *   Trivia game
+    *   Trivia game: a game of questionnaires to f up your mind!
     *   Truth or Dare

-Note:

-*   Some games might not work on mobile devices because they are not yet optimized for them.
-*   Since the main purpose of this app is to assist you, all aforelisted games are kept simple.

 ## Version